Partner, Washington, D.C.

 Education and qualifications

-- corporate and individual clients in FCPA investigations of hiring practices in high risk jurisdictions
+- Numerous corporate and individual clients in FCPA inquiries: defending in SEC and DOJ FCPA investigations of hiring practices in high risk jurisdictions.

-- numerous investment advisory firms and individuals in SEC insider trading inquiries in which no enforcement actions were taken
+- Numerous individuals and investment advisory firms: defending in SEC insider trading inquiries in which no enforcement actions were taken.

 Doug has been an active volunteer on behalf of the Children's National Medical Center, and has regularly participated in the Be Brave & Shave initiative, which provides support, raises awareness and assists a blood and marrow transplantation program.